Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Conclusion and Future Work

+We note that a convex program formulation for discounted-reward MDPs with state-visitation fairness constraints is not immediate, and we need novel techniques to solve the state-visitation fairness problem for discounted-reward MDPs.
 The introduction of fairness constraints may lead to a loss in the maximum average-reward that can be achieved.
 The difference in the average-reward of an unconstrained optimal policy and that of an optimal policy that satisfies fairness captures the \emph{price of fairness} in the system.
-The study of price of fairness in the Fair-AMDP setting is an interesting future direction.
+Further study of price of fairness in the Fair-AMDP setting is an interesting future direction.

-Another extension of our work is to study policies that provide both an upper and a lower bound on the state-visitation frequency.
-However, it is not clear if one can obtain such a guarantee using currently known techniques.
-Further, the study of algorithms for finding policies that guarantee fairness in terms of the relative state-visitation frequencies remains an interesting open direction.